 Contact the facilities directly for current rates.

 Hotel Duque de Nájera: This is the top hotel in Rota.
 It’s in the perfect location next to the beach, across from the ferry terminal, steps from Rota’s historic center, and only a mile from the base.
-If you travel to Rota during the off season, you may find rooms at this 4-star hotel for well under $100/night.
+If you travel to Rota during the off season, you may find rooms at this 4-star hotel for under $100/night.
 Check rates for your dates!

-(Click here to read a review of our stay at Hotel Duque de Nájera!)
+(Read a review of our stay at Hotel Duque de Nájera!)

 The Puerto gate is a bit farther, so while you can certainly book accommodations in Puerto, know that you will need a car to access the base.